-La Posada’s main goal is to restore families who are experiencing homelessness to stable and permanent living situations by providing interim housing for up to 120 days.
-In addition to housing, La Posada provides case management and support services to identify each family's strengths and needs, thereby addressing the root causes of homelessness and preventing recurrence.
+La Posada’s main goal is to restore families who are experiencing homelessness to stable and permanent living situations by providing interim housing.
+In addition to housing, La Posada provides case management and support services to identify each family's strengths and needs, working to address the root causes of homelessness and preventing recurrence.

-Upon initial contact, families referred to La Posada must meet certain eligibility criteria prior to entrance into the program:
+Upon initial contact, families referred to La Posada must meet certain eligibility criteria prior to entry into the program:

 - Must provide verification of homelessness

 - Applicant must be an adult over the age of 18 with minor children

 At La Posada, once a family is determined to be eligible and has entered the program, they work with a Family Support Case Manager.
 As a family-centered program, La Posada provides services that are designed to identify the unique needs of each individual family through a service plan.
 Case managers advocate on behalf of the participants as needs are identified in order to help them become self-sufficient and assist families as they apply for benefits acquisition and other necessary services.
 During their temporary stay at La Posada, each participant has access to on-site supportive services that include food, clothing from donations, transportation vouchers, babysitting, pre-vocational training/job readiness, ESL, and financial literacy.